Sywell Aviation Museum: The POW/Cold War Hall

 The POW/Cold War Hall covers the 1942 Wellingborough Blitz bombing raid, RAF escape and evasion and prisoners of war and the Cold War era, including use of THOR missiles in Northamptonshire.
 An Armstrong Siddeley Sapphire jet engine is displayed. which used to power the museum's Hawker Hunter.

 External displays

 A Hawker Hunter F.2 jet fighter is displayed outside the museum - it is the only complete F.2 mark left in existence.
-An English Electric Canberra TT.18 cockpit is also usually on show.

 In March 2021, the museum's second complete airframe - Handley Page Jetstream 200 G-RAVL arrived at Sywell from Cranfield Airfield.
 The machine was the demonstrator for Sywell-based Jetstream Ltd in the 1970s and won the Daily Express National Air Race between Sywell-Biggin Hill on 12 June 1971.
 The aircraft is to be restored and used as a classroom.